landun100/Head_Pose_Estimation/README.md

 2. Download the PRN model from here: https://drive.google.com/file/d/1UoE-XuW1SDLUjZmJPkIZ1MLxvQFgmTFH/view and put it into PRNet/Data/net-data

-3.Add the folder containing images in data/
+3. Add the folder containing images in data/

 4. Run the main.py file